Reza Sourki

 My Ph.D. research aimed to develop theoretical and numerical methods to design and optimize materials.
 I have developed models that enable an accurate and efficient prediction of the behavior and the 3D shape of complex architected materials.

-To do so, I have designed several advanced experimental setups and fixtures to capture the behavior of such materials under in-plane and out-of-plane deformation modes.
+To do so, I have designed several advanced experimental setups and fixtures to capture the behavior of such materials under in-plane and out-of-plane deformation modes, and minimized the defect formations, i.e., wrinkles and bridges during deformation of soft, textile-based materials.

-I minimized the defect formations, i.e., wrinkles and bridges during deformation of soft, textile-based materials.
-I used FE simulations and machine learning-based analysis, in particular, optimization algorithms, Reinforcement Learning, and Deep Learning to tackle this problem.
+I used FE simulations and machine learning-based analysis, in particular, optimization algorithms, Reinforcement Learning, and Deep Learning to tackle problems.

 my projects